gianscuri/TLDR_text_summarization/README.md

 ```

 ### Step 1.
 Perform topic modeling on the test set
-Run the `topic_modeling.ipynb` script which will perform LDA (with grid search of the best hyper-parameters) and LSA.
+Run the `TM_topic_modeling.ipynb` script which will perform LDA (with grid search of the best hyper-parameters) and LSA.
 The script saves 9 CSV files, 3 for LSA and 6 for LDA (UMass and CV coherence measures), containing: document-topic matrix, topic-term matrix and a table with topic insights.

 ```
 project_folder